In information theory

 logarithmic function.
 A pattern

 You are all the information

-that you are, and what you summon
+you are, and what you summon

-is the logarithm, is the pattern,
+is the logarithm, the pattern,

-is the language game.
+the language game.
 One of many.

 You’re an adherent to iteration.